 How Whales Sleep

-Cetaceans (whales, dolphins and porpoises) are voluntary breathers, meaning they think about every breath they take.
+Cetaceans (whales, dolphins, and porpoises) are voluntary breathers, meaning they think about every breath they take.
 A whale breathes through the blowholes on top of its head, so it needs to come up to the water surface to breathe.
 But that means the whale needs to be awake to breathe.
 How's a whale going to get any rest?
 The answer may surprise you.
 Research on captive animals shows that cetaceans rest one half of their brain at a time, while the other half stays awake and makes sure the animal breathes.